Carole King: 1970s

-Rhymes and Reasons (1972), and Fantasy (1973) followed, each earning gold certifications.
-Rhymes and Reasons produced another single, "Been to Canaan" (US No.24 and AC No.1), and Fantasy produced two, "Believe in Humanity" (US No.28) and "Corazon" (US No.37 and AC No.5), as well as another song that charted on the Hot 100, "You Light Up My Life" (US No.67 and AC No.6).
+Rhymes and Reasons (1972) and Fantasy (1973) followed, each record earning gold certifications.
+Rhymes and Reasons produced another successful single, "Been to Canaan" (US #24 and AC #1), and Fantasy produced two, "Believe in Humanity" (US #28) and "Corazon" (US #37 and AC #5), as well as another song that charted on the Hot 100, "You Light Up My Life" (US #67 and AC #6).

-In 1973, King performed a free concert in New York City's Central Park with 100,000 attending.
+On a Saturday May 26, 1973, King performed a free concert in New York City's Central Park for at least 100,000 people.
+The concert was recorded for the film Carole King: Home Again - Live in Central Park.

-In September 1974, King released her album Wrap Around Joy, which was certified gold on October 16, 1974, and entered the top ten at 7 on October 19, 1974.
-Two weeks later it became King's third album to reach number one.
+In September 1974, King released her album Wrap Around Joy, which was certified gold on October 16, 1974, and entered the top ten at No. 7 on October 19, 1974.
+Two weeks later, it became King's third album to reach No. 1.
 Wrap Around Joy spawned two singles, "Jazzman" and "Nightingale".
-"Jazzman" reached 2 on November 9 but fell out of the top ten the next week.
-"Nightingale" went to No. 9 on March 1, 1975.
+"Jazzman" peaked at No. 2 on November 9 but fell out of the top ten the next week; "Nightingale" peaked at No. 9 on March 1, 1975.

-In 1975, King scored songs for the animated TV production of Maurice Sendak's Really Rosie, released as an album by the same name, with lyrics by Sendak.
+In 1975, King scored and recorded songs for the children's animated TV production of Maurice Sendak's Really Rosie, released as an album by the same name, with lyrics by Sendak.

-Thoroughbred (1976) was the last studio album she made under the Ode label.
-In addition to enlisting her long-time friends such as David Crosby, Graham Nash, James Taylor and Waddy Wachtel, King reunited with Gerry Goffin to write four songs for the album.
+Thoroughbred (1976) was the last studio album King released under the Ode label.
+In addition to enlisting long-time friends (such as David Crosby, Graham Nash, James Taylor, and Waddy Wachtel), King reunited with ex Gerry Goffin to write four songs for the album.
 Their partnership continued intermittently.
 King also did a promotional tour for the album in 1976.

-After covering Carole's "Goin' Back" on October 17–18, 1975 at two of his high-profile Roxy gigs, Bruce Springsteen showed up in person at the Beacon Theatre, New York on March 7, 1976, to sing "The Loco-Motion" with Carole for the night's final encore.
+After covering her song "Goin' Back" on October 17 and 18, 1975, at two of his high-profile Roxy gigs, Bruce Springsteen showed up at the Beacon Theatre in New York City on March 7, 1976, to sing "The Loco-Motion" with King for the night's final encore.

 In 1977, King collaborated with another songwriter, Rick Evers, on Simple Things, the first release with a new label distributed by Capitol Records.
-Shortly after that King and Evers were married; he died of a cocaine overdose one year later, while King and daughter Sherry were in Hawaii.
-Simple Things was her first album that failed to reach the top 10 on the Billboard since Tapestry, and it was her last Gold-certified record by the RIAA, except for a compilation entitled Her Greatest Hits the following year and Live at the Troubadour in 2010.
+Shortly after that, King and Evers were married; he died of a cocaine overdose, one year later, while King and her daughter, Sherry, were in Hawaii.
+Simple Things was her first album that failed to reach the top ten on the Billboard since Tapestry, and it was her last gold-certified record by the RIAA, except for a compilation album, Her Greatest Hits (1978), and Live at the Troubadour (2010).

-Despite its Gold-certified record status, Simple Things was named "The Worst Album of 1977" by Rolling Stone magazine.
-Neither Welcome Home (1978), her debut as a co-producer on an album, nor Touch the Sky (1979) reached the top 100.
+Despite its gold-certified record status, Simple Things was named "The Worst Album of 1977" by Rolling Stone magazine.
+Neither Welcome Home (1978)—her debut as a co-producer on an album—nor Touch the Sky (1979) entered the Billboard 100.
 Pearls – The Songs of Goffin and King (1980) yielded a hit single, an updated version of "One Fine Day".